Kim Kardashian’s Unretouched Photos: Reality Star’s Doctor Thinks Her Butt Is Too Big

 But the loss definitely had undoubtedly crushed her ego.
 Shortly after the photos went viral, Kim Kardashian shared the following message, via Twitter.

 “I’ve seen perspective is a b***h.
 I’ll work on taking videos with better lighting & angles.
-F**k you,”.
+F**k you.”
 The tweet was almost immediately deleted, but the internet is forever.

 What do you think about Kim Kardashian’s unretouched photos?
 Do you think that Dr. Rollins was wrong to speak out about his alleged patient’s body?
 You can share your thoughts in the comment section below.

-[Featured Image By Jamie McCarthy /Getty Images]
+[Featured Image By Jamie McCarthy/Getty Images]